gitmachtl/scripts/cardano/testnet-launchpad/README.md

 </details>

-## :bulb: How to do a voting for SPOCRA in a simple process
+## How to do a voting for SPOCRA in a simple process

 <details>
    <summary>Explore how to vote for SPOCRA</summary>